digitalocean/sea-notes-saas-starter-kit/README.md

 You can use SeaNotes in two ways:
 1. As a **starter kit** to build your own SaaS application by replacing the notes functionality with your business logic
-2. As a **reference app** by pointing your LLMs (like ChatGPT or Claude) to this codebase to understand how to implement similar features in your own projects
+2. As a **reference app**, by pointing your LLMs (like ChatGPT or Claude) to this codebase to understand how to implement similar features in your own projects

 ![alt text](docs/images/application-preview.png)